Eric Knight (musician): Vandal

+Disciples of Babylon

+In 2012 he formed rock group Disciples of Babylon and is the band's lead singer and rhythm guitarist.
+In January 2015 the band released their first single entitled Karma, from the group's debut EP Welcome to Babylon.
+Welcome to Babylon was due out in the spring of 2015.
+They subsequently released The Rise and Fall of Babylon (2017) before disbanding in 2021.

+Solo career

 Knight released his debut album Near Life Experience in October 1998.
 He wrote and arranged all of the tracks and also co-produced the album with Keith Rose at Criteria Studios in North Miami.
 The album went on to spawn the first single and video for Play On Words which received substantial airplay internationally and favorable reviews.

 In 1999 while promoting his album, Knight opened for the Dave Matthews Band and began in music education with Music Business 101, speaking at 20 high schools in South Florida.
 Knight has also conducted workshops and guest spoke at Berklee College of Music in Boston and Musicians Institute in Los Angeles.

 Knight contributed Foolin to the Def Leppard tribute album Tributized: Tribute to Def Leppard which was released in 2000.
 In the summer of that same year, Knight opened for Kiss (band) on the Florida leg of the Kiss Farewell Tour.

 In 2001, Eric Knight performed a songwriter showcase for BMI after the September 11 attacks in New York City.

 He released his second album Fractured Fairy Tales in 2002 with engineer and co-producer Keith Rose.
 Singles Silly Love Song and Crux of the Matter then received airplay nationally and internationally.
 In October 2002 Knight opened for Aerosmith and Kid Rock for the Girls of Summer Tour.

 Knight relocated to Los Angeles in 2006, where he arranged a new band lineup and performed across the Los Angeles/Hollywood club circuit.

 In 2008, Knight accepted the L.A.
 Rockies award in Hollywood for Best Male Solo Artist after receiving the most votes in his category from the public.
 In September he organized a series of concerts in Los Angeles, including the City Of Nations industry showcase which consisted of several bands and artists from different countries.

-Knight went on to the process of finalizing his third studio album titled Delusions Of Grandeur.
+Knight later began working on his third studio album titled Delusions Of Grandeur.

-In 2012 he formed rock group Disciples of Babylon and is the band's lead singer and rhythm guitarist.
-In January 2015 the band released their first single entitled Karma, from the group's debut EP Welcome to Babylon.
-Welcome to Babylon was due out in the spring of 2015.
+On April 12, 2024, Knight released the single "Out Of This World".
+Its release was accompanied by a music video and a limited edition CD.
+The song's narrative is heavily inspired by science fiction and theories about extraterrestrial life, using alien abduction as a metaphor for loneliness and depression.
+Part of its inspiration came from Knight's own experiences with depression and feeling isolated during the COVID-19 pandemic.
+Knight stated that the original demo was "incredibly sad" but his collaboration with Shawn Zuzek gave the final version a more uplifting, "arena-ready" production.